 We invest in high-speed internet, powerful laptops, high-end earbuds, voice-controlled speakers, mirrorless cameras, glowing keyboards, VR headsets...
 The tech elite will always want the fastest and most functional option possible, so that's why when it comes to getting the best VPN (Virtual Private Network), it’s almost a no-brainer if you care about privacy, security, and anonymity.

 Unlike some of those other products, the cost of a VPN is rarely astronomical, even if you choose the premium commercial options and add all of the perks (as explained below).
-The overhead to using a VPN isn't that significant either (adding about 10-15% in extra data usage), and the truth is that a VPN provides a layer of encryption for all your internet traffic that's worth the cost and trouble.
+Nowadays, there are fewer downsides too, and with the introduction of tech like the WireGuard protocol, the loss of connection speed that many fear is all but negligible.
+And, the truth is that a VPN provides a layer of encryption for all your internet traffic that's generally worth the cost and trouble.

 - Make your money go further with the best cheap VPN